What is GDPR?

 If you want us to keep contacting you with anything related to Sunnyside, we need your permission.
-The simplest way of giving your consent is to click here and complete this short form.
+Simply download a GDPR Consent Form by clicking here and return it to the Church Office.
 Where members of a family share an address each family member wishing to receive communications will need to give their consent separately.
-If you’d prefer to complete a paper form, you can download one by clicking here and return it to the Church Office.

 Thank you in advance for helping us deal with the new data protection law.